bolderflight/bme280/README.md

    * [Contributing guide](CONTRIBUTING.md)

 # Description
 The Bosch Sensortec [BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) is an integrated environmental sensor, which combines high linearity, high accuracy sensors for pressure, temperature, and humidity in a compact LGA package.
-The humidity sensor features an extremely fast response time and high accuracy over a wide temperature range.
 The pressure sensor is an absolute barometric pressure sensor with features exceptionally high accuracy and resolution at very low noise.
 The integrated temperature sensor has been optimized for very low noise and high resolution.
 Pressure, temperature, and humidity measurements can be useful for applications involving unmanned vehicles (indicated and true airspeed, altitude, and density altitude), indoor navigation (floor detection), outdoor navigation (altitudes and airspeeds, dead-reckoning, GPS time to first fix improvements) as well as weather monitoring and home automation.

 The [BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) samples pressure and temperature to 20 bit resolution and humidity to 16 bit resolution.
 The [BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) features programmable oversampling, IIR filtering, and standby time between samples.
 The BME280 supports both I2C and SPI communication.